mendix/docs/content/appstore/app-services/invoice-processing.md

 5. Click **Create Binding Keys**.

-6. Enter a meaningful name for the binding keys.
+6. Enter a descriptive name for the binding keys.
 Make sure that the name includes the name of the app which uses Invoice Processing Service.

 7. Click **Create Keys** to generate the **Access_Key**, **Secret_Key** and **Encryption_Key**.
 The system generates **Access_Key**, **Secret_Key** and **Encryption_Key**.